-Things in Nashville do not seem to be slowing down and the dining scene just keeps growing.
-Between October and March, we saw the opening of 20 (yes, 20!) new restaurants in Nashville and, today, we give you 25 more.
-We are thrilled to welcome these restaurants to Music City and we cannot wait to try them all — and get back to you with what we think!
-Summer may be winding down but don’t turn into a winter recluse just yet.
+Things in Nashville are bustling now more than ever, and the dining scene just keeps growing.
+Between March and mid-August, we saw the opening of 25 new restaurants, and today, we give you 25 more.
+Every few months, we plan to add to the list and keep you abreast of any culinary additions to Music City.
+We are thrilled to welcome these restaurants to Nashville and we cannot wait to try them all and get back to you with what we think!
 Get out and experience what these chefs are serving up in these new restaurants in Nashville.

 New Restaurants in Nashville

 Updated January 12, 2017